beescuit9510/frontend-interview/abc.md

 	or we can make use of a state manage libraries such as a recoil to manage states as a global state
 ## Context API
-- ##### What is Context API?
+- ##### ==What is Context API?==
 	we can use Context API to share stats across multiple components without having to pass states down manually at every level. we can use Context API to solve prop drilling
-- ##### ==What is the disadvantages of Context API?== all components inside of Provider re-renders when the value props changes regardless of whether they use that specific value. so we might cause unnecessary re-renders
+- ##### ==What is the disadvantages of Context API?== all components inside of Provider re-renders when the value props changes regardless of whether they use that specific value.

+	it might be confusing at first
+	because we say the children re-render when the value props changes even tho they do not use the props

+	but actually it is wrong.
+	the children re-render because the parent re-renders, so actually we can say that the components that use value props re-render not necessarily because the props has changed but because the parent component re-renders

+	However, if we use context API over multiple layers so we might cause unnecessary re-renders in every layer

 	to solve such a problem
 	we can split contexts into smaller pieces

-    or we can use state management libraries to handle states as a global state
 - ##### What is the difference between Context API and State management libraries? they look like they serve the same purpose they are essentially different, their focus is different